willstepp/writings/the-dogs-of-santiago/dos.md

 In the stall was a kid, fifteen maybe, sifting through his bag.
 On the toilet paper rack he could see his checkbook, car keys, and earbuds.
 The kid was skinny, probably Chilean.
 Without thinking Will man grabbed him by the shirt, ripping it at the collar.
 He growled,

-"What the fuck, man?
-What do you think you're doing with my stuff?
+"What the fuck?
+That's my stuff!
 That's my bag you're going through!"

 The kid stammered something in Spanish and tried to break free.
 The man was about to let him go, but a wave of anger went through him and he shoved him hard into the toilet.
 The kid's back hit the side of the tank and he went down, grabbing himself with both hands.
 The man was immediately sorry but his anger was still high.
 He lunged at the kid and the kid scrambled under the stall opening and ran out.